jon-harper/OmniBox/docs/support/psu.md

 ## Mean Well

-There are several brands that make clones of Mean Well power supplies, usually using the same model number.
-The model common of these is the Landy LRS-350-24, a copy of the same Mean Well model.
+There are several brands of clones, usually using the same model number.
+The model common of these is the Landy LRS-350-24.
 These clones are generally compatible with the Mean Well trays.

 ### LRS-350 Series